 This table defines Relationships, these link one entity with another.

 - guid_one The GUID of the subject entity.

 - relationship The type of the relationship.

 - guid_two The GUID of the target entity.

+- time_created Unix timestamp of when the relationship is created.

 Secundairy tables